waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Active Investigations

+### Ilex Forest FARFETCH'D Puzzle
+- **Objective:** Get the FARFETCH'D back to the apprentice at (7, 28) to obtain HM01 Cut.
+- **Key Findings:**
+  - **Layout:** The path through the forest is a puzzle involving guiding a FARFETCH'D. The direct path east is blocked by a CUT_TREE that can only be passed after obtaining the HM.
+  - **Core Mechanic:** The bird's movement is triggered by player interaction from specific coordinates and facing directions.
+  - **Successful Triggers:** Interacting from below at (15, 26) moves the bird to (20, 24).
+Stepping on the ledge at (27, 22) makes it appear at (29, 22).
+  - **Failure Conditions:** Interacting from the front (e.g., at (20, 23)), side (e.g., at (28, 22)), or with no bird present fails and/or resets the puzzle.
+Stepping on twig piles had no effect.
+- **Untested Alternatives:** The solution may require a key item (e.g., Squirtbottle), a specific Pokémon move used on the environment, or be time-dependent.

 ### Route 36 'Odd Tree' Puzzle
 - **Objective:** Get past the tree blocking the path at (35, 9).
 - **Observations:**